0x11c11e/machine-learning/README.md

-# a collection of algorithms and datasets in machine learning
+# A Collection of Algorithms and Datasets in Machine Learning